-- have been revisited.
-The same procedures applied here can be followed for other series of experiments (e.g., basal-sliding experiments), which are left for the next study.
-Therefore, although it cannot be confirmed, if a perfect spin-up (free evolution spin-up under transient climate ending with the present-day observed topography) could be obtained, then it can be expected that the VAF response of such an experiment would be close to that obtained using - a fixed-topography spin-up with the present-day topography.
-Thus, a future-climate experiment initialized by fixed-topography spin-up (with the present-day topography) under either transient climate history or steady-state climate can be considered a suitable approach for characteristic projection by an ice-sheet model in order to isolate the response to the prescribed climate scenario alone.
-While it cannot be fully confirmed, the analysis of the series of experiments in the present - 805 paper suggests that the large sensitivity of IcIES can be attributed to the use of a free topography during the spin-up, free evolving margin during the future experiment, and the difference in the surface melting parameterization.
+Therefore, although it cannot be confirmed, if a perfect spin-up (free evolution spin-up under transient climate ending with the present-day observed topography) could be obtained, then it can be expected that the VAF response of such an experiment would be close to that obtained using a fixed-topography spin-up with the present-day topography.
+Thus, a future-climate experiment initialized by fixed-topography spin-up (with the present-day topography) under either transitional transition of the present-day topography) and the present-day topography.

+sient climate history or steady-state climate can be considered a suitable approach for characteristic projection by an ice-sheet model in order to isolate the response to the prescribed climate scenario alone.
+While it cannot be fully confirmed, the analysis of the series of experiments in the present paper suggests that the large sensitivity of IcIES can be attributed to the use of a free topography during the spin-up, free evolving margin during the future experiment, and the difference in the surface melting parameterization.